RichardDooling/Entertainment_Law/Idea_Protection/Idea_Protection.md

 #### A

 Montz's breach-of-implied-contract claim consists of the following
-allegations: (1) "[t]he Plaintiffs presented their ideas for the 'Ghost Hunter' Concept to the Defendant in confidence, pursuant to the custom and practice of the entertainment industry, for the express purpose of offering to partner with the Defendants in the production,
+allegations: (1) "the Plaintiffs presented their ideas for the 'Ghost Hunter' Concept to the Defendant in confidence, pursuant to the custom and practice of the entertainment industry, for the express purpose of offering to partner with the Defendants in the production,